Understanding the Installation Process for Commercial Hardwood Flooring in Chicago

 1. Seal the floor

 After the stain is dry, we can finish by sealing the floor.
 This helps to prevent the floor from getting damaged by water and scratches, while also adding shine and luster to the floor.
-Polyurethane sealer is the most popular hardwood sealer on the market and is available in water-based or oil-based products.
+Polyurethane sealer is the most popular hardwood sealer on the Chicago market and is available in water-based or oil-based products.

 Maintaining the Squeaks and Creaks of Your Hardwood Floors